 Campuses can begin by reviewing the Changing Campus Culture guide (www.ohiohighered.org/ccc) to identify which of the recommended strategies your campus is already engaged in and where there is still an opportunity to grow.
 As a resource the ODHE has provided this self-assessment for campuses to evaluate their current practices with regards to the five Champing Campus Culture recommendations.

-The General Resources tab on this website will host several best practices from campuses across Ohio.
-We invite campuses to review what others are doing and begin discussions about which program might serve your community best.
+We invite campuses to share what they’re doing with others.
 If you believe your campus has a best practice to share, please contact Kerry Soller, firstname.lastname@example.org.

 How does my campus begin to adapt a survivor-centered strategy?

 Survivors of sexual violence should feel they are believed and trust that the system works for them.
-The ODHE will provide a statewide training on how to develop and implement a survivor-centered strategy for your campus.
-Additionally, campuses are encouraged to partner with local community organizations to assist in responding to campus sexual violence.
-The ODHE has provided model memorandums of understanding under the resource portal on this webpage to aid in the development of these important partnerships.
+ODHE supports the Ohio Attorney General’s 2015 recommendations regarding campus victim services and its relationship with law enforcement and victim services.
+Campuses are encouraged to partner with local community organizations to assist in providing support and guidance for the development of local prevention efforts as well as assistance in responding to campus sexual violence.
+Additionally, campuses are encouraged to work with local law enforcement to better support survivors.
+ODHE has provided guidance under the resource portal on this webpage to aid in the development of these partnerships.

-My campus already has established sexual misconduct response protocols what resources are available to make sure that it is up-to-date?
+My campus already has established sexual misconduct response protocols.
+What resources are available to make sure they're up-to-date?